algolia/instantsearch-specs/content/widgets/answers.md

     description: The languages in the query.
 Currently only supports `en`.
   - name: attributesForPrediction
     description: |
-      Attributes to use for predictions.
+      Attributes to use for prediction.
       If empty, we use all `searchableAttributes` to find answers.
       All your `attributesForPrediction` must be part of your `searchableAttributes`.
     default: "['*']"